-- Wash hands before eating, drinking, chewing gum, using tobacco, or using the toilet. - Remove clothing/PPE immediately if pesticide gets on clothing.
-Then wash thoroughly and put on clean clothing. - Remove PPE immediately after handling this product.
+- Wash hands before eating, drinking, chewing - gum, using tobacco, or using the toilet.
+Remove clothing immediately if pesticide gets on clothing.
+Then wash thoroughly and put on - clean clothing.
+Remove PPE immediately after handling this product.
 Wash the outside of gloves before removing.
-As soon as possible, wash thoroughly and change into clean clothing.
+As soon as possible, wash thoroughly and change into clean clothing. - Supply your physician with information on Chloropicrin, which is available from your Dealer Representative or the Distributor.